rogerswt/panoplyCF/README.md

 # panoplyCF
-R package implementing the panoplyCF algorithm for flow (and mass) cytometry
+R package implementing the panoplyCF clustering algorithm for flow (and mass) cytometry

 ## Installing the package
+*Please note that the vignette takes a few minutes to build because the example dataset is a bit on the large side (42 mb).*
 ```
 devtools::install_github("rogerswt/panoplyCF", build_vignettes = TRUE)
 ```

-Note that there are difficulties that some platforms are having with the vignette.
-If this is your situation, you can omit the vignette.
-Note that the vignette takes a few minutes to build because the example dataset is a bit on the large side (42 mb).
+*Also note that some platforms are having trouble building the vignette.
+If this is your situation, you can omit the vignette.*
 ```
 devtools::install_github("rogerswt/panoplyCF")
 ```